 Is MFW an online or paper-based program?

 MFW is a paper-based curriculum.
-When you purchase the program, they’ll mail you a package including books and manipulatives for hands-on learning.
+They’ll mail you a package including books and manipulatives for hands-on learning when you purchase the program.

 What is the Cost of My Father’s World Curriculum

-Like many homeschooling curricula, MFW is least expensive in younger grades such as preschool and most expensive in older grades.
+Like many homeschooling curricula, MFW is least expensive in younger grades such as preschool and most costly in older grades.

-As of February 2020, the cost of the Preschool MFW curriculum is $330.
-The cost of Year 12 MFW curriculum is $435.
+As of February 2022, the cost of the Preschool MFW curriculum is $342.
+The cost of the Year 12 MFW curriculum is $435.